 As a member of the Group of Eight, 100% of The University of Adelaide’s research sub-fields are graded at or above world standard.
 Dentistry students can benefit from the Adelaide Dental Simulation Clinic containing a supporting Clinical Dental Education Unit, plaster laboratory, radiology and sterilization spaces, virtual reality dental simulators and CAD-CAM scanning technology.

-The postgraduate courses at The University of Queensland are taken as standalone courses and also taken as a pathway to PhD programmes at UQ.
-Options such as:
+The postgraduate courses at The University of Queensland are taken as standalone courses and also as a pathway to Ph.D. programmes at UQ.
+It offers courses such as:

 - Doctor of Clinical Dentistry